IRTF-HRPC/drafts/draft-terminology.md

 There are many other metaphors present in technical documentation that are "terms of art" but that have no technical basis whatsoever.
 If any of these metaphors is offensive there is no excuse for its continued use.
 A term like "man-in-the-middle" is not technically useful.
 It is not a standard term, not as clear as its alternative "on-path attacker", and should therefore be avoided.
 When presented with the opportunity to employ the use of metaphors or to unthinkingly repeat terms of art that connote gender or race, Authors should simply find a better way to explain themselves.
 A fun read on the politics of colloquial speech by George Orwell should dissuade any clever Author from using tired explanatory metaphors {{Orwell}}.

 Gendered pronouns and sexism are common place but easy to spot and replace.
-Up until recently, strict English grammatists like Orwell decried the use of the neutral pronoun "they".
 Without a neutral singular pronoun, "he" is assumed as the default singular pronoun when the gender of the person is unknown or ambiguous.
 However, that has changed, and it is now widely accepted that "they" can be used as a neutral singular pronoun.
 Since it is unlikely that all implementers and infrastructure operators are of any particular gender, "he" should never be used to refer to a person in I-Ds and RFCs.
 An Author who uses male examples sets male-ness as a standard.

 Besides race and gender, our world is full of metaphors rooted in oppression, ableism, and colonialism.
 Militarised metaphors are also a pervasive problem in language, perhaps even more so in technical communities because of the historical and actual relationship between technology and war.